rhutchinson20/hello-world-2/README.md

 # hello-world-2
 the first line is deleted
-this text on line 3 was added in 2nd-branch
+the info about this line added was overwritten and THIS line was added